Howmet TX: Turbine

 The turbines to power the two Howmet TXs were leased from Continental Aviation & Engineering.
 The TS325-1 gas turbines were prototypes from an aborted bid for a military helicopter contract which Continental was not putting to use at the time.
 The loaned turbines weighed 170 lb and were able to provide 350 bhp and 650 lbfft of torque.
 A maximum of 57,000 rpm was able to be reached.

 The exhaust pipes for the original Continental turbine.
 The smaller pipe at the back is for the turbine's wastegate.

 A two-stage setup used an internal power turbine to drive the rear wheels through the use of reduction gearing.
 Due to the wide variable output of the turbine and the high level of torque, a standard gearbox was not necessary, leaving the Howmet TX with only a single gearing speed.
 However, the gearing ratios were able to be quickly changed in the differential, allowing the car to be adapted to various circuits.
 Due to the use of a single-speed transmission, there was no gearing for reverse.
 Although Heppenstall initially wished to do without reverse, the FIA mandated its use and a small electric motor powered by the turbine was installed, allowing the car to move in reverse.

 The turbine itself used two large exhaust pipes.
 However, a third pipe was situated off-center for use with a wastegate.
 The wastegate was designed to eliminate the lag between the driver pressing the accelerator and the turbine increasing its revolutions.
 Once the turbine was at its maximum revolutions, the wastegate helped regulate the flow of hot gas from the core to the power-turbine, thus increasing or decreasing the power output to the gearbox far quicker than the core could adjust mass-flow by itself.

-Although turbines cannot have their displacement measured in the same way as a piston engine, the FIA used an equivalence formula to determine the Continental TS325-1's displacement of 2960 cc, although Heppenstall has since admitted that the engine was actually above the three litre limit.
+Although turbines cannot have their displacement measured in the same way as a piston engine, the FIA used an equivalence formula to determine the Continental TS325-1's displacement of 2960 cc, although Heppenstall has since admitted that the engine was actually above the three-liter limit.
 This allowed the Howmet to compete in the Prototype Under 3000 cc category of the Group 6 formula.